flatbill/eleventy-netlify-boilerplate/posts/fourthpost.md

 and whether I can stick a greater than sign on the front of text, like this:
 > hello I am text with a greater than sign in front.

-here is my attempt at three blank lines, by putting a slash on the line:
-/
-/
-/
-here is my attempt at theree blank lines, by putting space space slash on the line:
-  /
-  /
-  /

 ok, equal sign below this line makes this line transform to bold, but only in the markdown editor.  sheesh.